vikashk1/ExampleLogin/README.md

 #### Deployed on Heroku
 Here: https://a0bp7ec1efhxa.herokuapp.com/
+### installation
+- clone this project
+- run `npm install`
+- run `npm start`

+DB is hosted on mLab for testing purpose you can use that
 ## APIs
 #### create
 ```curl -X POST https://a0bp7ec1efhxa.herokuapp.com/create -H 'Content-Type: application/json' -d '{"email":"new@gmail.com","name":"Vikash Kushwaha","password":"dadada"}'```